Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 ## <a id="differences-1x-2-custom-attributes"></a> Custom Attributes

+Icinga 2 allows you to define custom attributes in the `vars` dictionary.

 ### <a id="differences-1x-2-action-url-notes-url-notes"></a> Action Url, Notes Url, Notes

 Icinga 1.x objects support configuration attributes not required as runtime